Static site hosting

 Mapping a folder to a domain or sub-folder

-To begin hosting a static site, you need to map a folder from the File Store service to a domain or a sub-folder.
+To begin hosting a static site, you must map a folder from the File Store service to a domain or a sub-folder.
 Doing so lets you access the static site from that selection.

 Before you start

 • As described in Usage guidelines and recommendations, mappings are domain specific.
-If you want both to work, you need to follow these steps on both the www and non-www versions of the domain.
+If you want both to work, you must follow these steps on both the domain’s www and non-www versions.

 • The static site will be accessible from the domain or sub-folder and will overwrite any existing content.